Zearin/11ty-website/src/docs/permalinks.md

 #### Globally disable templating in permalinks {% addedin "0.3.4" %}

 Eleventy includes a global configuration option to disable dynamic templating altogether.
-This will save a few template renders and is probably marginally faster, too.
+This will save a few template renders.
+(And it’s probably marginally faster, too!)

 {% codetitle ".eleventy.js" %}